fish-shell/fish-shell/doc_src/interactive.rst

 Programmable prompt
 -------------------

 When it is fish's turn to ask for input (like after it started or the command ended), it will show a prompt.
-It does this by running the :ref:`fish_prompt <cmd-fish_prompt>` and :ref:`fish_right_prompt <cmd-fish_right_prompt>` functions.
+It does this by running the :doc:`fish_prompt <cmds/fish_prompt>` and :doc:`fish_right_prompt <cmds/fish_right_prompt>` functions.

 The output of the former is displayed on the left and the latter's output on the right side of the terminal.
-The output of :ref:`fish_mode_prompt <cmd-fish_mode_prompt>` will be prepended on the left, though the default function only does this when in :ref:`vi-mode <vi-mode>`.
+The output of :doc:`fish_mode_prompt <cmds/fish_mode_prompt>` will be prepended on the left, though the default function only does this when in :ref:`vi-mode <vi-mode>`.

 .. _greeting:

 Configurable greeting
 ---------------------

-When it is started interactively, fish tries to run the :ref:`fish_greeting <cmd-fish_greeting>` function.
+When it is started interactively, fish tries to run the :doc:`fish_greeting <cmds/fish_greeting>` function.
 The default fish_greeting prints a simple greeting.
 You can change its text by changing the ``$fish_greeting`` variable.

 .. _private-mode: